markneoweixuan/markneoweixuan/README.md

-## Hi there 👋
+# Hi there 👋

-About me:
+## About me:
-- :heart_eyes: I am a passionate data analyst dedicated to leveraging data-driven insights to improve public health and biomedical research.
+- :heart_eyes: I am a passionate *aspiring* data analyst dedicated to leveraging data-driven insights to improve public health and biomedical research.
-- :computer: I am skilled in R, Python, SQL, data visualization using Power BI & Python, and Microsoft Office suite.
+- :computer: I am skilled in R, Python, SQL, data visualization using Power BI & Python, and well-versed in Microsoft Office suite.
-- :student: I am currently studying to be a data analyst.
+- :student: I am currently studying to be a data analyst via [NTUC LearningHub SkillsFuture Career Transition Programme (SCTP) Associate Data Analyst](https://www.linkedin.com/posts/ntuc-learninghub_sctp-associate-data-analyst-activity-7117805423038001152-6exr) Programme.
-- :man_office_worker: Previously worked as a research officer at A*Star and a research assistant at Hummingbird Bioscience, and a operation manager at Resilient Secure Consultancy Pte Ltd.
+- :man_office_worker: Previously I worked as a research officer at A*Star and a research assistant at Hummingbird Bioscience, and a operation manager at Resilient Secure Consultancy Pte Ltd.

 I am using GitHub to showcase what I have learnt during my journey to become a data analyst and hopefully a data scientist (in the future).